GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/MiFish_2022_Qiime_commands.md

       --i-data merged_rep-seqs.qza \
       --o-visualization merged_rep-seqs.qzv

-NEED TO MAKE METADATA FILE BEFORE RUNNING ONE OF THESE COMMANDS (RAN THE REST).

-## 5.Assign taxonomy using same database as for 2021 samples
+## 5. Assign taxonomy using same database as for 2021 samples

 Note, I am using the exact same database files that I used for the 2021 samples.